With all of the factors that go into making a watch work, choosing the right watch can be difficult.

 Most watches you’ll see on other’s wrists in your day-to-day will be made with stainless steel.

-Titanium watches tend to be much subtler and smoother in finish.
+Titanium watches tend to be much subtler and smoother in the finish.

 What About Aluminum, Brass, Bronze and Other Materials?